Criminal Justice

 Class Program

 Survey of law enforcement agencies emphasizing the patrol function and the prevention of crime.
 Traffic, investigation, juvenile, vice, and other specialized operational units.
-Prerequisite: CRJ 1010, ENGL 1010, and satisfactory completion of all reading placements.
+Prerequisite: CRJ 1010 and ENGL 1010.

 Semester Offered